 Once you get it, confirm that yours debts that were discharged are accurately reported.
 We advise that you don’t rely on just one report – check all three – to get the best results.
 Discharged debts should show a zero balance.
 For any that still show a balance or are still accruing late fees, you’ll need to take action.
 Look for any accounts that you didn’t take out or debts that were previously paid off and should have already had a zero balance.
 Trust us, no one has an error free credit report!

 Image source: CashnetUSA.com

 #3 File Disputes

 For any inaccurate information, you need to file a dispute so the credit bureau can investigate it.
 Don’t waste your time contacting the creditor that is showing the inaccurate information.
-Send in a written request in a template like this to the credit agency.
+Send in a written request to the credit agency.
 We don’t recommend this because they have no incentive to correct it.
 The credit bureau wants your files to be accurate because they sell your credit information!
 They’ll investigate within 30 days and get back to you.
 If you don’t hear back, we recommend you follow up with a call or another letter.

 #4 Keep Current on Remaining Credit

 If you have any credit that survived the bankruptcy – such as a car note, mortgage payment or student loans – be sure to stay current on these so that they will report good things about you to the credit agencies.
 Making sure your bankruptcy debts are accurately reported and keeping up with remaining debt are the foundations for rebuilding your credit and getting you back on the path to financial stability.
 We recommend you give yourself time to get stable and ensure you can pay your debts as well as put some money in savings (even a modest amount) before moving on to step five!